ThirdKeyAI/blog/blog/_posts/2025-06-17-hiding-in-plain-sight.md

 The core idea is a sophisticated form of steganography, the art of hiding messages in plain sight.
 But unlike traditional methods that flip the least significant bits in an image pixel, VectorSmuggle uses techniques tailored for the floating-point, high-dimensional nature of embeddings.

-The research paper outlines several methods:
+The research outlines several methods:

 1.  **Rotation:** The vector (our point on the map) is slightly rotated.
 The precise angle and axis of this tiny rotation encode the hidden data.
 2.  **Scaling:** The vector is made fractionally longer or shorter.
 The exact scaling factor is used to represent the secret information.